Editor's Note: This fact check was reviewed and corrected on June 9, 2023.

 This appears to be a genuine photograph, though we have been unable to confirm this item was available at Target stores.
 A spokesperson for the chain told us the stores "don't sell this shirt," but it's unclear if it was available in years past (the above-displayed image has been circulating since 2018).
 Similar items can be found via online retailers.

 Regardless of the item's availability at Target, neither the shirt nor the chain store has been credibly linked to pedophilia.

-The idea that pizza was a code word for pedophilia first sprung up during the 2016 presidential election after the email of John Podesta, the chair of Hillary Clinton’s presidential campaign, was hacked by a Russian intelligence agency and published by Wikileaks.
-As internet users scoured through the illegally obtained material, they noticed some of the emails referred to “pizza.”
+The claim that pizza is a code word used by pedophiles first sprung up during the 2016 presidential election, after the email of John Podesta, the chair of Hillary Clinton's presidential campaign, was hacked by a Russian intelligence agency and published by Wikileaks.
+As internet users scoured through the illegally obtained material, they noticed some of the emails referred to "pizza."

-This was an innocuous detail to most political observers — in one email, Podesta suggests using a pizza oven to cook dinner, in another he suggests buying pizza for political volunteers.
-But 4Chan users hypothesized that pizza was actually a code word for pedophilia.
+This was an innocuous detail to most political observers — in one email, Podesta suggests using a pizza oven to cook dinner; in another, he suggests buying pizza for political volunteers.
+But 4chan users posited that the word "pizza" in Podesta's emails was actually a code word for pedophilia.
 The evidence?
-The first letters in the term “cheese pizza” — “C” and “P” — are also the first letters of the words “child pornography.”
-These conspiracy theorists failed to note that the terms chunky potatoes, cool people, crazy pets, Clinton presidency, and conspiratorial perversity also begin with these two letters.
+The first letters in the phrase "cheese pizza" — "C" and "P" — are also the first letters of the words "child pornography."

 In December 2016, The New York Times dissected the evolution of this repeatedly debunked conspiracy theory:

 - WikiLeaks began releasing emails hacked from the account of John Podesta, Hillary Clinton's campaign chairman, a month before the election.